taylorking01/FaceVision/README.md

 ### **Training Data**

 - **Face Images**: Sourced from the Labeled Faces in the Wild (LFW) dataset, resized to \( 62 	imes 47 \) pixels.
-- **Non-Face Images**: Generated as random noise images matching the dimensions of the face images.
+- **Non-Face Images**: Sourced from the CIFAR-100 dataset, providing varied non-face objects such as animals and vehicles.

 ### **Test Data**